-REASON FOR REFUND APPLICATION REFUND EL LIGIBILITY ADMIN FEE DOCUMENTATION STUDENT TO PROVIDE Voluntary withdrawal by a student (no longer wish to study at Wintec) Before programme start date (date on paid offer letter).
+REASON FOR REFUND APPLICATION REFUND EL IGIBILITY ADMIN FEE DOCUMENTATION STUDENT TO PROVIDE Voluntary withdrawal by a student (no longer wish to study at Wintec) Before programme start date (date on paid offer letter).
 100% refund less agent and admin fees (if applicable) \$1,000 Completion of withdrawal form to be provide to SEIC.
-Copy of arrival stamp in passport and boarding pass as evidence of arrival back in home country or evidence of obtaining an appropriate visa (if student remains in After programme start date (date on paid offer letter) No refund n/a NZ). - SEIC will inform student if any further documentation is required.
-Exceptional circumstances (e.g. serious personal illness) At the discretion of the Internati onal Director Authorised documentation proving the situation (e.g. medical certificate) SEIC will inform student if any further documentation is required.
+Copy of arrival stamp in passport and boarding pass as evidence of arrival back in home country or evidence of obtaining an appropriate visa (if student remains in After programme start date (date on paid offer letter) No refund n/a NZ).
+SEIC will inform student if any further documentation is required.
+Exceptional circumstances (e.g. serious personal illness) At the discretion of the International Director Authorised documentation proving the situation (e.g. medical certificate) SEIC will inform student if any further documentation is required.
 Student wishes to transfer to another institution Before programme start date (date on paid offer letter).
 100% refund less agent and admin fees (if applicable) \$1,000 Unconditional offer of place from the new education provider.
-After programme start date (date on paid offer letter) No refund n/a INZ has refused to grant a student visa, or extend a student visa BEFORE 100% refund less admin fees agent and \$500 Official letter from INZ indicating the rejection of student visa application (this must be provided within 30 days of the student student arrives in New Zealand receiving notification from INZ.
-INZ has refused to grant a student visa, or extend a student visa AFTER student arrives in New Zealand 100% refund less agent and \$50 admin fees (if applicable unless student has been fraudulent in which case no refund will be given). \$500 indicating the rejection of student visa application (this must be provided within 30 days of the student receiving notification from INZ Evidence of arrival back to home country or evidence of obtaining an appropriate visa (if the student remains in New Zealand).
-Wintec cancels a programme/module 100% refund No fee - Confirmation of bank details.
-Residency granted During first semester of study During second Refund of tuition fees for second semester (less Agent commission) \$100 n/a - Proof of New Zealand residency. semester of study No retuild 11) ü Student is withdrawn by Wintec At discretion of International Director SEIC will inform student if any documentation is required.
+After programme start date (date on paid offer letter) No refund n/a INZ has refused to grant a student visa, or extend a student 100% refund less admin fees agent and \$500 Official letter from INZ indicating the rejection of student visa application (this must be provided within 30 visa BEFORE student arrives in New Zealand days of the student receiving notification from INZ.
+INZ has refused to grant a student visa, or extend a student visa AFTER student arrives in New Zealand 100% refund less admin fees (if ap student has bee which case no re given). plicable unless n fraudulent in \$500 Official letter from INZ indicating the rejection of student visa application (this must be provided within 30 days of the student receiving notification from INZ Evidence of arrival back to home country or evidence of obtaining an appropriate visa (if the student remains in New Zealand).
+Wintec cancels a programme/module 100% refund No fee Confirmation of bank details.
+Residency granted During first semester of study Refund of tuition fees for second semester (less Agent commission) \$100 Proof of New Zealand residency.
+During second semester of study No refund n/a Student is withdrawn by Wintec At discretion of International Director SEIC will inform student if any documentation is required.